 For a healthy pregnancy, a 400 microgram folic acid supplement is recommended both before you become pregnant and for the first 12 weeks.

-A 400 microgram folic acid supplement is recommended both before you become pregnant and for the first 12 weeks.
+A 400 microgram supplement is recommended both before you become pregnant and for the first 12 weeks.

 So why can’t you just eat a diet rich in naturally occurring folic acid (called Folate)?
 It seems that to get the maximum benefit of this nutrient from the B vitamin family, a supplement of 400 micrograms (ug) per day is the best option.
-However, along with the folic acid supplement, you also need to know a little more about folate and choose dietary foods high in this vitamin to boost your levels at this time.
+However, along with the supplement, choose dietary foods high in folate to boost your levels.

 - Green leafy vegetables (think of spinach, broccoli, cabbage and brussel sprouts)

 - Peas and beans

 Many foods now have folic acid added to them so these can be a good option for you too.
 They include:

 - Some breads

 So become Folate Friendly and check the labels!